TCOM Summer Workshops

 Incoming Health Professions students (PA & DPT program) have the opportunity to enroll in the anatomy workshop which takes a unique interprofessional approach to the curriculum and the lab experience.
 In addition, PA students have the opportunity to enroll in a physiology prep course.

-Registration for Summer 2014 Workshop Series will open on March 1st.
+Registration for Summer 2015 Workshop Series is now closed.

 Anatomy Workshop is open to all incoming DO, PA, & DPT students.